1 Offer and acceptance

 - Unfair contract terms are discussed in more depth in Chapter 7.2: Consumer protection laws.

 6 Illegal and void contracts

-The law will not To make people obey a law or the terms of an agreement, using police powers or court orders. all contracts.
+The law will not enforce all contracts.
 A contract (or a term of a contract) that involves illegal conduct may be void and unenforceable.
-Whether contracts that are illegal by A law made by parliament, either state or Commonwealth.
-Also called an Act, and Act of parliament or legislation. will be deemed void and unenforceable depends on the particular statute and the ordinary principles of statutory interpretation.
+Whether contracts that are illegal by statute will be deemed void and unenforceable depends on the particular statute and the ordinary principles of statutory interpretation.
 Contracts absolutely prohibited by statute will be deemed to be void, whether the parties know of the illegality or not.